 Why did you start this blog?

-Are the characters in the book based on real people?
+Are the characters in your books based on real people?

 What do you like to read?

 I especially like police procedurals.
-I always enjoy the slightly jaded and edgy detective who, despite his faults, has a moral core and catches criminals in sometimes unconventional ways.
-Favorite authors of this genre include C.J.
+I always like the slightly jaded and edgy detective who, despite his faults, has a moral core and catches criminals in sometimes unconventional ways.
+Favorite authors in this genre include William Kent Krueger, C.J.
 Box and Michael Connelly.
-I also like historical fiction, especially novels that trace families down through multiple generations.
+I also like historical fiction, especially novels that trace family generations down through many years.

 Do you have a writing schedule?

 No, I don’t have a regular schedule.
 I need to feel a certain amount of spontaneity to write and that doesn’t fit well with schedules.
 However, I find I am at my most creative and I generally feel sharpest in the early mornings, so if I can carve out time to write, that is when I do it.
 I need to feel I have a fairly open block of time.
 The words do not flow if I am conscious of other parts of my life that need time and attention.